Merry we meet - Merry we meet - Merry we meet

 to see the error of his ways.
 The

 tutor’s ploy worked for a time and against his genuine inclinations Sir

-became a convert to Catholicism.
+Francis became a convert to Catholicism.
 Eventually

-travels he picked up a deep love for the cultural
+Francis moved on visiting Turkey, Denmark, Greece, Asia Minor and Russia.
+During his travels he picked up a deep love for the cultural

-arts as well as a penchant for costume and dressing up.
-In
+arts, as well as a penchant for costume and dressing up.

-great enemies.
-While it caused
+of Russia’s great enemies.
+While